-For more delicious fun with your little one, check out our guide to the best Long Island brunch destinations for families, or treat yourself to our roundup of the Island's most decadent dessert spots.
+For more delicious fun with your little ones, check out our list of the best Long Island brunch destinations for families, or treat yourself to our roundup of the Island's most decadent dessert spots.

-Have a spot of tea and a scone or two at Chat Noir.
-Photo courtesy of the restaurant
+Have a spot of tea and a scone or two with your little one at Chat Noir.

 Chat Noir — Rockville Centre

 This cafe is comfortable and relaxed.
 Enjoy its vast tea and coffee menu along with healthy food choices and spooky decor in a century-old house.
-Be advised, though: The cafe does not accommodate groups larger than 6 and does not take reservations or credit cards.
+Be advised, though: The cafe does not accommodate groups larger than six and does not take reservations or credit cards.
 Bring cash if you and your child want to sample its fare.

 After savoring tea and scones, browse the gift shop at The Secret Garden tea room.
-Photo courtesy of the restaurant

 This cafe is adorable and has a large menu including children's teas.
 Options include dessert tea, cream tea, snack tea, and, of course, a full afternoon tea.
 The cafe recommends this experience for kids 7 and older and asks to be notified 24 hours in advance for dietary restrictions.
 Reservations are recommended.

 Located in the North Fork village of Greenport, this tea room is a hidden gem serving teas, finger sandwiches, and other light fare in a garden setting.
 The tea room is open Thursdays to Tuesdays from 11am to 5pm.
 Reservations are recommended.

 Unless noted, photos courtesy of the restaurants/tea rooms